Sodium phosphate: Uses

 Sodium phosphates have many applications in food and for water treatment.
-For example, sodium phosphates are often used as emulsifiers (as in processed cheese), thickening agents, and leavening agents for baked goods.
+Sodium phosphates are often used as water-retaining agents for frozen food, thickening agents for processed food, and leavening agents for baked goods.
+It is also a source of the phosphate ion (an emulsifying agent) for processed cheese, where it chelates calcium, thereby allowing the casein in cheese to remain suspended and preventing separation during heating.
 They are also used to control pH of processed foods.

-They are also used in medicine for constipation and to prepare the bowel for medical procedures.
-Moreover, they are used in detergents for softening water, and as an efficient anti rust solution.
+They are also used in medicine for constipation and to prepare the bowel for medical procedures, by acting as an osmotic laxative that draws water into the bowel.

+Like other phosphate salts they are used in detergents to increase their activity in hard water.
+They are also used in water softeners in addition to regular sodium chloride.

+They are also useful corrosion inhibitors for preventing rusting of metal pipes.

 Adverse effects

 Sodium phosphates are popular in commerce in part because they are inexpensive and because they are nontoxic at normal levels of consumption.
 However, oral sodium phosphates when taken at high doses for bowel preparation for colonoscopy may in some individuals carry a risk of kidney injury under the form of phosphate nephropathy.
 There are several oral phosphate formulations which are prepared extemporaneously.
 Oral phosphate prep drugs have been withdrawn in the United States, although evidence of causality is equivocal.
 Since safe and effective replacements for phosphate purgatives are available, several medical authorities have recommended general disuse of oral phosphates.